geniuses1264/airbnb-clone-project/README.md

 ### Importance of a User-Friendly Design

-A clean and user-friendly design is essential for a successful booking platform.
-It:

-- Reduces friction in the user journey, helping users complete bookings faster.

-- Increases trust and satisfaction, encouraging return visits.

-- Improves conversion rates by removing confusion or hesitation during checkout.

-- Enhances accessibility, ensuring everyone — regardless of device or ability — can use the platform with ease.
+A well-designed booking system reduces friction in the user journey, increases conversion rates, and improves customer satisfaction.
+Clear navigation, intuitive interfaces, and responsive design are critical for success.

 ###Figma Design Specifications